ledgerz/whitepapers/README.md

 #### whitepapers

-Open-source whitepapers for new or established blockchain projects, in collaboration with developers and enthusiasts.
+Open-source whitepapers for new or established blockchain projects, in collaboration with community.